jaanga/lib/db/readme.md

 ### Notes

-The title of the app follows a commonly used JavaScript notation standard that use camel case except that the first leter is lower case,
+The title of the app follows a commonly used JavaScript notation standard that use camel case except that the first letter is lower case,

-Thus the title of the library is docSimple.
+Thus the title of the library is docBrowser.
 Of course if used in a title or at the beginning of a sentence the initial letter may be uppercase.

 ### Copyright, License and Credits
 Copyright &copy; 2013 Jaanga authors